IntelligentMap/Cartographer.Heat/README.md

 # Cartographer.Heat
 A small IntelligentMap plugin to generate an IDW interpolated map

 A tiny, simple and fast Cartographer inverse distance weighting plugin.
-Largely based on the [Leaflet.idw](https://github.com/JoranBeaufort/Leaflet.idw) plugin by JoranBeaufort.

 Cartographer.Heat implements a [simple inverse distance weighting algorithm](http://www.gitta.info/ContiSpatVar/de/html/Interpolatio_learningObject2.xhtml)).
 Every cell is calculated with the center of the cell (h/2,w/2) as the anchor from which the distance to the points is calculated.